Distributing scripts to macOS devices using Workspace ONE UEM

 Knowledge of additional technologies such as Omnissa Intelligence and Omnissa Workspace ONE® UEM is also helpful.

-For customers that have either the Workspace ONE UEM Advanced or Enterprise licensing tier, Scripts is an easy way to run Bash, Python 3, or Zsh for endpoint configurations on macOS devices.
-This exercise will guide you through the process of deploying a script to an endpoint using Workspace ONE UEM Scripts functionality.
-The steps are sequential and build upon one another, so make sure that you complete each step before going to the next step.
+For customers with either the Workspace ONE UEM Advanced or Enterprise licensing tier, Scripts provides a simple method to execute Bash, Python 3, or Zsh for configuring macOS devices.
+This guide will walk you through the process of deploying a script to an endpoint using Workspace ONE UEM Scripts functionality.
+The steps are sequential and build upon each other, so make sure to complete each step before moving onto the next.

 For this exercise, you will use a simple script that creates a text file on the desktop of the device’s logged-in end user.
 However, this process is just as useful for advanced scripts that perform complex administrative tasks.